yds12/tarsila/ARCHITECTURE.md

 ## Frontend-Backend Communication

-Tarsila deals with egui and macroquad directly, being responsible for capturing input events from the user, translating these events into higher level image-manipulation events and routing those to the core `lapix`.
+Tarsila deals with egui and macroquad directly, being responsible for capturing input events from the user, translating these events into higher-level image-manipulation events and routing those to the core `lapix`.
 All the communication between `tarsila` and `lapix` happens in this fashion: